Milestone toward an ECRIPAC accelerator demonstrator

-\textit{Introduction --} The Electron Cyclotron Resonance Ion Plasma ACcelerator (ECRIPAC)~\cite{Geller-ecripac} is a novel accelerator concept proposed by R. Geller and K. Golovanivsky, able to produce very energetic pulsed ion beams, theoretically up to hundreds of MeV per nucleon.
-Unlike conventional accelerator techniques, such as the typical linear accelerator (Linac) structures and their associated injectors~\cite{Ostroumov-linac,Stockli-injector,Zhang-injector}, plasma-based accelerator are often distinguished by their compact size.
+\textit{Introduction --} The Electron Cyclotron Resonance Ion Plasma ACcelerator (ECRIPAC)~\cite{Geller-ecripac}, proposed by R.~Geller and K.~Golovanivsky, is an original accelerator concept for the generation of pulsed ion beams with adjustable energy.
+Unlike conventional accelerator techniques, such as the typical linear accelerator (Linac) structures and their associated injectors~\cite{Ostroumov-linac,Stockli-injector,Zhang-injector}, plasma-based accelerators are often distinguished by their compact size.
 This is true for both well-established methods like plasma wakefield acceleration~\cite{Gorbunov-prl, Hogan-prl} and more original concepts such as autoresonant accelerators~\cite{Sloan-prl} and ECRIPAC.
-An advantage of ECRIPAC is that it requires simple, robust and well mastered technologies for its operation, leading to possible application in many fields, especially in the medical domain~\cite{Schwartz-ecripac,Ishibashi-ecripac,Inoue-ecripac}.
+An advantage of ECRIPAC is that it requires simple, robust, and well-mastered technologies for its operation, leading to possible application in many fields, especially in the medical domain~\cite{Schwartz-ecripac,Ishibashi-ecripac,Inoue-ecripac}.
 Due to an important calculation mistake reported in the initial paper~\cite{Geller-ecripac}, the most recent literature on ECRIPAC~\cite{Ishibashi-ecripac,Inoue-ecripac} is based on incomplete and possibly wrong premises.
-Hence, a careful review of the physical theory underlying the ECRIPAC working principle is deemed necessary to open opportunities for further studies on this promising accelerator concept.
-ECRIPAC exploits two known and experimentally verified physical principles: gyromagnetic autoresonance (GA)~\cite{Golovanivsky-autoresonant_acceleration,Golovanivsky-gyromagnetic_autoresonance,Golovanivsky-gyrac} and ion entrainment~\cite{Consoli-plasma_acceleration,Bardet-ion_entrainment, Bardet-pleiade}. \\ GA~\cite{Golovanivsky-autoresonant_acceleration,Golovanivsky-gyromagnetic_autoresonance,Golovanivsky-gyrac} is a physical mechanism able to increase the energy of an electron population confined in a time-increasing magnetic field $B(t)$ by interaction with an injected microwave radiation (HF), whose frequency $\omega_{HF}$ satisfies the electron cyclotron resonance (ECR) condition
+Hence, a careful review of the physical theory underlying the ECRIPAC working principle has been carried out and it is presented in a specific paper~\cite{Cernuschi-ecripac}.
+ECRIPAC exploits two known and experimentally verified physical principles: gyromagnetic autoresonance (GA)~\cite{Golovanivsky-autoresonant_acceleration,Golovanivsky-gyromagnetic_autoresonance,Golovanivsky-gyrac} and ion entrainment~\cite{Consoli-plasma_acceleration,Bardet-ion_entrainment, Bardet-pleiade}. \\ GA~\cite{Golovanivsky-autoresonant_acceleration,Golovanivsky-gyromagnetic_autoresonance,Golovanivsky-gyrac} is a physical mechanism for heating electrons confined in a time-increasing magnetic field $B(t)$ by interaction with an injected microwave radiation (HF), whose frequency $\omega_{HF}$ satisfies the electron cyclotron resonance (ECR) condition for cold electrons